A Florida Criminal Defense Attorney With a Proven Trial Record

 How Bad Are Misdemeanor Crimes?

 While misdemeanors are less serious than felony charges, misdemeanor charges are still serious criminal offenses.
-It may be tempting to quickly enter a guilty plea to avoid trial, but having a misdemeanor on your criminal record can have long-lasting consequences on your life.
+It may be tempting to quickly enter a guilty plea to avoid trial, but having a misdemeanor on your criminal record can have long-lasting consequences for your life.

 How Does a Misdemeanor Affect Your Life?